courtney-rosenthal/postfix-country-policy-service/README.md

 ### Implement country-policy restrictions

-Edit your /etc/postfix/main.cf file and modify the "smtpd_recipient_restrictions" similar to the following:
+Edit your /etc/postfix/main.cf file and modify the "smtpd_recipient_restrictions" to run the "country-policy" service.

+For Postfix version 2.10 and later, you should have your relay restrictions in "smtpd_relay_restrictions".
+The "smtpd_recipient_restrictions" setting contains the additional restrictions that typically are not applied when authorized clients use the mail submission (TCP/587) service.

+Here is what I use on my system:

-    smtpd_recipient_restrictions =
+    smtpd_relay_restrictions =
         check_recipient_access hash:$config_directory/access,
         permit_tls_clientcerts,
         permit_sasl_authenticated,
         permit_mynetworks,
         reject_unauth_destination,

+    smtpd_recipient_restrictions =
+        # the next line implements access policy by country
-        check_policy_service unix:private/country-policy, <<< ADDED
+        check_policy_service unix:private/country-policy,
+        # the next line implements "postgrey" grey listing
         check_policy_service inet:127.0.0.1:10023

-In this example, the marked line was added to implement the country access policy.

-It is important that you have a "reject_unauth_destination" entry BEFORE the country access policy entry.

-The "check_policy_service inet:127.0.0.1:10023" entry is for
+The "check_policy_service unix:private/country-policy" line implements
-the "postgrey" service as implemented on Debian.

-What this example does:
+the access policy by country service.

+This example implements the following:

     * Senders with a country policy of "OK" are accepted, without running greylisting.

-    * Senders with a country policy of "REJECT" are rejected, before attempting greylisting.
+    * Senders with a country policy of "REJECT" are rejected, without attempting greylisting.

     * Senders that do not have a listed country policy are subject to greylisting.